 HopeSpring Cancer Support Centre has the benefit of a wonderful group of volunteers.
 We graciously accept any offers of assistance in the following areas:

-Do you enjoy baking?
-Then, perhaps you would like to be a volunteer baker for the HopeSpring Cancer Support Centre and for special occasions.
+Do you enjoy baking? you would like to be a volunteer baker for the HopeSpring Cancer Support Centre and for special occasions.

 Board of Directors and/or Committees

-The Board is made up of a committed group of volunteers who freely offer their skills and time to ensure that HopeSpring runs smoothly.
+The Board is made up of a committed group of volunteers who use their skills and time to ensure that HopeSpring runs smoothly.
 Offers to serve on our Board are deeply appreciated.

 Certified Relaxation Practitioner

-These volunteers are cancer survivors and are one or more years since their last treatment.
-Upon a member request, we have the volunteer either by phone or in person meet with the cancer patient or family member to share specific experiences related to their cancer treatment.
+Peer support volunteers are cancer survivors and are at least 1 year since their last treatment.
+They meet with members or family members to share specific experiences related to their cancer treatment.
 Peer support volunteers provide a valuable support tool

 Program Guide Distribution

-This volunteer role will assist with the promoting of HopeSpring programs, services, and workshops by distributing Program Guides throughout our community.
+This volunteer role will assist by distributing Program Guides throughout our community.